 Admission to Advanced Standing in the CS Program

 To be formally admitted to advanced standing in the Ph.D. program, a CS student must pass a preliminary examination and meet a set of course requirements.
-For admission to advanced standing in the Ph.D. program, the following requirements must be met:
+The following requirements must be met:

 - There is significant emphasis on course work in evaluating admission to advanced standing in the CS Ph.D. program, and course grades play an important (though by no means exclusive) role in this process.
-The distribution of courses must contain three advanced graduate courses in the student's primary research area, and four advanced graduate courses in at least three of the other primary research areas.
-All students must take CS 6310, which can be used to satisfy the distribution requirements above.
+The distribution of courses must contain three graduate courses (6000+) in three primary research areas.
+All students must take CS 6310, which can be used to satisfy the distribution requirements above as a course in Computing Foundations.
+Additional information regarding the CS Ph.D. degree can be found here.

 - The procedure for advanced standing in the Ph.D. program consists of the following two components: